suthaharan/BasicVue/README.md

   ```

 * 02 - Template and Syntax Expression
-  * Within double moustache expression only one expression can be evaluated at a time
+  * Within double moustache expression, only one expression can be evaluated at a time
   ```
   {{ header.toLocaleUpperCase() }}
   ```
-  * Also, we can't declare variables or do a if logic statements in double moustache expression.
-If needed, you can use ternary statement or shorthand if expression
+  * Also, we can't declare variables or do if logic statement in double moustache expression.
+If needed, you can use ternary statement or shorthand "if" expression

 * 03 - List Rendering
   * We will add an array of items and use a directive called v-for to loop through the items